tanmaydoesstuff/cryptonite-taskphase-tanmay/picoctf/forensics.md

 **Learnt:** image headers, .bmp files

-**Challenges**:
+**Challenges/Wrong Approaches**:
-1. Had to figure out what part of the hex of the bmp file to edit.
+1. Had to figure out what part of the hex of the bmp file to edit, was editing the wrong bits.
+2. Tried to edit width instead of height.

 **References:**
 https://docs.fileformat.com/image/bmp/